IM-THE-GRASS/GrasSmp-Modpack/README.md

-# joshers-modpack
+# GrasSmp-modpack
-The modpack for the Joshers server
+The modpack for the GrasSmp server